davesag/Frank/README.txt

 if you enter anything other credentials you get bounced with a polite message.

-You can register as a new user and then log in.
+You can register as a new user and an email will be sent with a verification link.
+You can click that link (localhost only right now) and then log in.
 You can then see your details and delete yourself.

-When you register it will claim to be emailing you but I've not done that bit yet.
+If you try to register with an email address already in the system then that person will receive a warning email.

 I want to be a part of it
 -------------------------